 In one line of research, I have induced expectations by having people learn that the presentation of a certain tone predicts which image they will see next.
 Usually, this prediction would come true, but sometimes we presented an unexpected image instead.
 We found that valid expectations led to less brain activity in the visual cortex, but that this activity contained more information about the presented image.
 (For details, see the paper.)
-We even found that when we omitted the image altogether, the pattern of brain activity in the visual cortex contained information on the expected image (read the paper).
+We even found that expecting a specific image to appear can lead to the activation of a template of that image in visual cortex (read the paper), before any image is presented at all (read the paper).
+In other words, the brain prepares for expected inputs by pre-activating a template of those inputs.
 Finally, using a slightly different experimental setup with very noisy visual stimuli, we found that invalid expectations can bias what people see, as well as what is represented in the activity patterns in the visual cortex (see this paper).
 Together, these findings show that prior expectations have a profound influence on sensory processing.

 As mentioned above, expectations induced by prior knowledge can also explain many visual illusions.
 In another set of studies, I investigated the neural mechanism of this phenomenon in the context of the famous Kanizsa illusion (see below).
 Using a novel method to reconstruct the image represented in the visual cortex, we revealed a striking effect of this visual illusion: brain activity was increased at the location of the illusory triangle, but decreased at the locations of the ‘Pac-Men’ that induced the illusion.
 See the paper for details of the reconstruction method and a detailed interpretation of how this effect may be explained by perceptual expectations.